CHRISTMAS SPECIAL 2015

 Iris is rather sad when one of her relatives has twins.
 She gets to have a chance to hold one of the babies before the mother’s mother takes it away from her.
 Helen George as Trixie and Bryony Hannah as Sister Mary Cynthia help out in the operation of delivering the two babies of Iris’ relative.

 Iris shares her grief to her husband Rob Jarvis as Walter Willens as well as to Annabella Apsion as Violet Buckle when visiting her shop.
 Iris also tries to be optimistic when helping in the cleaning of the church for the BBC broadcast of the church choir service, but it’s not easy for her in the process.

 Eventually, Iris receives an unexpected, happy Christmas surprise when she starts getting pains in her stomach.
 She assumes it might be her kidneys, but she’s told by Dr. Turner and Shelagh that she’s having a baby.
-This is a surprise even for me since Iris did not have the signs of being pregnant.
+This is a surprise, even for me, since Iris didn’t have the signs of being pregnant.

 It must be a gift from God.
 I pray that can happen for many women. 😀 Anyway, Iris has the baby delivered and she calls her Joy.
 Her husband Walter is nervous while waiting and Dr. Turner helps him with smoking a cigarette.
 I know it was accepted to smoke back then, but I wouldn’t approve. 😀

 The 2015 Christmas Special of ‘Call the Midwife’ has been nice to watch.
 I think there are things too close to home like the measles outbreak which doesn’t get resolved here, reflecting the current time of 2020, but I liked how Victoria Hamilton’s character gets an uplifting story and a nice surprise here.